Wednesday, March 2, 2016

 She had a seizure on the way to the hospital & in the lobby.
 They took her straight back.
 Then she had two more on the stretcher.
 Then they rushed her to a room with more equipment to monitor her.
 She had not held down any seizure medicine since Sunday night.
 Also, her blood pressure kept dropping to 80/30, so she had to have another dose of Solu-Cortef IV.
 She had to have her blood sugar & blood pressure checked frequently.

-She was admitted to the Special Care Unit once she was released from ER.
+She was admitted to the Special Care Unit after being released from the ER.

 Wednesday, March 11, 2009